DanT52/BookRecommender/README.md

 ## Live Access

 - **Front End**: Hosted on Github Pages.
-- **Back End**: Hosted on render.com's free tier; please be patient with the initial load time, as it may be a bit slow.
+- **Back End (FullVersion)**: Hosted on render.com's free tier; please be patient with the initial load time, as it may be a bit slow.

 ## Local Development